 #ShowUpForHospitality

 No-shows are on the rise again.
-The number of customers not turning up for bookings has doubled from 6% in September 2022 to 12% in 2023, costing the industry an estimated £17.59bn per year..
+The number of customers not turning up for bookings risen to a new high of 14%, costing the industry an estimated £17.59bn per year..

 The latest figures from leading hospitality tech provider Zonal and data and insight firm CGA by NielsenIQ reveal the likelihood of no-shows has almost halved, from 11% to 6%.